-On a decompression dive, there could be three kinds of stops:
+On a decompression dive, there can be three kinds of stops:

-The illustration below presents how decompression is displayed on Suunto EON Core.
 When you ascend close to the ceiling depth and enter the deco window area, two arrows appear in front of the ceiling depth value.
 The downward and upward pointing white arrows indicate that you are within the deco window.

-If you ascend above the ceiling depth, there is still a safe margin area, equal to ceiling depth – 0.6 meters (2 ft).
+If you ascend above the ceiling depth, there is still a safe margin area, equaling to ceiling depth minus 0.6 m (2 ft).
 So in this example, it is between 17.7 m (58 ft) and 17.1 m (56 ft).
-In this safe margin area, decompression calculation still continues, but you are advised to go down below ceiling depth.
-This is indicated by the ceiling depth number turning yellow with a downward pointing arrow in front of it.
+In this safe margin area, decompression calculation still continues, but you are advised to go down below the ceiling depth.
+This is indicated by the ceiling depth number turning yellow with a downward pointing yellow arrow in front of it.

-If go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
-An audible alarm and a downward arrow in front of a red ceiling number indicate unsafe decompression.
+If you go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
+An audible alarm and a downward pointing red arrow in front of the ceiling depth value indicate unsafe decompression.

-Below is a typical decompression dive view showing ascent time and the first required deep stop at 20.3 meters:
+Below is a typical decompression dive view showing ascent time and the first recommended deepstop at 20.3 meters:

-Below is an example of what Suunto EON Core displays during deep stop:
+Below is an example of what Suunto EON Core displays during an optional deepstop:

-Below is an example of what Suunto EON Core displays during safety stop:
+Below is an example of what Suunto EON Core displays during a compulsory stop:

 With decompression stops, in the continuous ascent mode the ceiling is constantly decreasing while you are near the ceiling depth, providing continuous decompression with optimum ascent time.
 While in the stepped ascent mode, the ceiling is the same for a specific time and then moves upwards 3 m (9.8 ft) at a time.